Chapter 13.05

 13.05.110 Water service capital improvement and installation fees.

-Water capital improvements fees shall be imposed on new water connections and installations as follows:
+Water capital improvement fees shall be imposed on new water connections and installations as follows:

-A. Meters less than one inch shall be charged according to the schedule of capital improvement and installation fees.
+A. Meters shall be charged according to the schedule of capital improvement (water connection fees).
 The fees are fully due and payable prior to the installation.

 Water Connection Fees